-- Each team must register for the 2013 Ohio State Business Plan Competition at http://ohiostatebpc2013.istart.org/ prior to participating in the competition.
+- Each team must register for the 2014 Ohio State Business Plan Competition at http://ohiostatebpc2014.istart.org.
+Teams also submit their applications and plans to this site.

 - Further, at registration, all teams must review the Official Rules and Submission Requirements.
 Registration to the competition constitutes compliance with the eligibility requirements.
 There must be at least one current Ohio State student member of the team.

 Conceptual Business Case Round 1 - Application Process